Alan Galloway - JLBG Adjunct Researcher

-We are pleased to have plantsman Alan Galloway as an adjunct member of our Juniper Level Botanic Garden research faculty.
-Alan, who resides in Raleigh, North Carolina, is the world's leading Amorphophallus/Typhonium (Araceae) explorer/researcher.
+We were saddened by the passing, but pleased to have had plantsman Alan Galloway as an adjunct member of our Juniper Level Botanic Garden research faculty.
+Alan, who resided in Raleigh, North Carolina, was the world's leading Amorphophallus/Typhonium (Araceae) explorer/researcher.
 To date Alan is credited with the discovery of 24 new plant species, with many more in the publication pipeline.

-As part of his amazing home garden, Alan currently holds the world's largest species collection of Amorphophallus and Typhonium, including 2 plants named in his honor: Amorphophallus gallowayi and Typhonium gallowayi.
+His amazing home garden, held the world's largest species collection of Amorphophallus and Typhonium, including 2 plants named in his honor: Amorphophallus gallowayi and Typhonium gallowayi.
 Alan's discoveries are grown in the finest botanical gardens and collections around the world.

-Alan has discovered, authored, or co-authored descriptions for the following new species of aroids:
+Alan discovered, authored, or co-authored descriptions for the following new species of aroids:

 - Amorphophallus crispifolius